ThirteenIce2973/Three-Musketeers/README.md

 | [1.0](https://tmes.eu.org/old-versions/1.0/index) | Discontinued | The initial planned development version of the project in July 2022 (souvenir)
 | [2.x](https://tmes.eu.org)                        | Running | Modernized and powerful version, maintaining development and innovation

 1.0 and Wix Version are part of the project which located in folder "old-versions".

 All folders except it in the project are used for 2.x .
+The folder "C++" is rickroll (a kind of trick).
 <br>

 Documents ：[word.txt](word.txt)